by Karl Furlong

 The Huracan hasn't been subject to crash testing by local authorities, so there are no available ratings.
 In terms of safety gear, there are driver, passenger, and side airbags fitted, along with a rearview camera, electronic stability control, cruise control, daytime running lights, high-performance carbon-ceramic brakes, and traction control.
 The focus on performance and aerodynamics comes at the expense of modern driver aids like blind-spot monitoring and lane departure warning, features that aren't available at all.

 Buying a new car, whether we admit it or not, is so often driven by emotion, even at the lower end of the market.
 We all want something that not only gets us from A to B but which makes the prospect at least somewhat interesting, too.
 In the supercar segment, emotion isn't a bonus, but as essential as trunk space for a family SUV.
 At these prices, you've simply got to stand out and make a statement.
 In those terms, is there anything better than the Lamborghini Huracan Evo Spyder?
 The combination of a drop-top and the myriad of bodywork tweaks have turned this into one of the most visually arresting cars on the planet.
-The 631-horsepower V10 is a marvel of noise and power, while the advanced electronics keep things in check (most of the time); they also allow you to exploit the Evo's breathtaking handling abilities.
-Even the interior looks about as cool as anything else out there, despite it being unsuitable for taller occupants.
+The V10 is a marvel of noise and power, while the advanced electronics keep things in check (most of the time); they also allow you to exploit the Evo's breathtaking handling abilities.
+While the AWD model is quicker, the RWD is even more engaging to drive.
+Inside, the Huracan looks about as cool as anything else out there, despite it being unsuitable for taller occupants.
 If the supercar segment were a Broadway production, the Ferrari F8 Spider and the McLaren 720S Spider would be serious contenders for the lead character, but something tells us that even though it may not be the most talented or finessed in every way, the sheer theatrics of the Lamborghini Huracan Evo Spyder would see it being cast as the ultimate protagonist.
 Cue the applause.

 If you didn't know it already, it's expensive.
-The Huracan Evo Spyder will cost you $287,400 before tax, licensing, registration, a destination charge of $3,685, and the many pricey options that tend to accompany these supercars.
-This represents a premium of about $26,000 over the Evo coupe.
+The Huracan Evo Spyder RWD carries a price tag of $229,428 before tax, licensing, registration, and a $3,685 destination charge are taken into account.
+Going for the AWD version will cost $287,400, around $26,000 more than the Evo coupe.
 With options like the front-lift system at $4,000, the smartphone interface at $3,600, and flashier rims in excess of $6,000, it's all too easy to eclipse the $300k mark.

 The Ferrari Portofino is another Italian exotic trying to steal the hearts of multi-millionaires with its gorgeous lines and 591-horsepower twin-turbocharged V8 engine.
-More of a luxury grand tourer than a hardcore driving machine like the Evo Spyder, the Ferrari differs by being rear-wheel-drive, offering 2+2 seating (although the rear seats are barely adequate), and having a folding hard-top in place of the Huracan's soft-top.
-Although the Ferrari is slower, it will still hit 60 mph in around 3.5 seconds and its engine makes an intoxicating noise, if not quite as sweet as the Lamborghini's screaming V10.
+More of a luxury grand tourer than a hardcore driving machine like the Evo Spyder, the Ferrari is exclusively rear-wheel-drive and offers 2+2 seating (although the rear seats are barely adequate) and a folding hard-top in place of the Huracan's soft-top.
+The Ferrari is slower than the AWD Huracan Evo Spyder, hitting 62 mph in around 3.5 seconds, although its engine makes an intoxicating noise, if not quite as sweet as the Lamborghini's screaming V10.
 If you want an Italian supercar that is a bit more forgiving and if you are more inclined to go on a high-speed cruise than a mountain pass blast, go for the beautiful Portofino.
 But the Lamborghini is the more exciting of these two.